thomasfr/hass-addons/amazon-s3-backup/DOCS.md

 Amazon S3 bucket used to store backups.

 ### Option: `bucket_region` (optional, Default: eu-central-1)
 AWS region where the S3 bucket was created.
 See https://aws.amazon.com/about-aws/global-infrastructure/ for all available regions.
+If you set this to 'other', a custom bucket region (or no region) can be set in bucket_region_other

+### Option: `bucket_region_other` (optional, Default: empty)
+If 'bucket_Region' is set to 'other', then a custom region value set here will be used instead.
+If this value is empty, no region will be requested.

-### Option: `endpoint_url` (optional, Defaault: (empty))
+### Option: `endpoint_url` (optional, Defaault: empty)
 If you wish to use a non-AWS S3-compatable server (e.g. minio), you can set the endpoint url (e.g. https://myminioserver.local:9000) here.
 Leave this value blank if you're using AWS.

 ### Option: `storage_class` (optional, Default: STANDARD)
 Amazon S3 storage class to use for the synced objects, when uploading files to S3.
 One of STANDARD, REDUCED_REDUNDANCY, STANDARD_IA, ONEZONE_IA, INTELLIGENT_TIERING, GLACIER, DEEP_ARCHIVE.
 For more information see https://aws.amazon.com/s3/storage-classes/.
+If you select 'None', no storage class will be specified (leaving the s3 provider to select the default option).

 ### Option: `delete_local_backups` (optional, Default: true)
 Should the addon remove oldest local backups after syncing to your Amazon S3 Bucket?
 You can configure how many local backups you want to keep with the Option `local_backups_to_keep`.
 Oldest Backups will get deleted first.